Kettle Moraine State Forest - Pike Lake UnitActivities and recreation

 Pike Lake was named for its excellent walleye pike fishing, but there are also several other types of game fish in the lake.
 Anglers can either fish from boats or from shore, outside the marked swimming area (tall white buoys).

-There are 2.5 miles of cross country ski trails groomed for both traditional and skate skiing.
+There are 2.5 miles of cross-country ski trails groomed for both traditional and skate skiing.
 The groomed ski trails are east of Powder Hill Road.
 Use the Nature Trail Parking Area for cross-country ski trail access.
 Winter hiking and snowshoeing are allowed on all trails west of Powder Hill Road and the Ice Age Trail.
+A snowmobile trail crosses part of the property.